 - None of the patients exhibited high levels of physical fitness.

 - There was a strongly positive and significant relationship between anxiety and depression scores.

 The patients in this study are patients typical of what we see in our clinics and hope to help.
 If the surgery did not address the correct issue we hope that we can with non-surgical regenerative medicine injections to include Prolotherapy and PRP.
 We will now explain these treatments.

 Comprehensive Prolotherapy for failed disc surgery: the realistic goals of non-surgical treatments

 Comprehensive Prolotherapy is a treatment designed to strengthen weakened soft tissue in the spine and bring stability to the area through injections, not surgery.
 We recommend a consultation for those on narcotics and those with spinal cord stimulators.
 In the case of spinal stimulators, we ask patients to bring in their X-rays showing exactly where the spinal cord stimulator is placed.
 As long as we can see where the stimulator electrodes are located we can safely do Prolotherapy.

-Prolotherapy can be effective is treating Failed Back Surgery and Post Laminectomy Syndrome
+Prolotherapy can be effective at treating Failed Back Surgery and Post Laminectomy Syndrome

-In research from Harold Wilkinson MD, published in the medical journal Pain Physician, (10) Dr. Wilkinson looked at difficult back pain cases, “Of the patients studied, 86% of patients had undergone prior lumbar spine surgery and all were referred for neurosurgical evaluation for possible surgery,” to see is simple dextrose Prolotherapy would be of benefit.
+In research from Harold Wilkinson MD, published in the medical journal Pain Physician, (10) Dr. Wilkinson looked at difficult back pain cases to see if simple dextrose Prolotherapy would be of benefit.
+“Of the patients studied, 86% of patients had undergone prior lumbar spine surgery and all were referred for neurosurgical evaluation for possible surgery,”

 Here are some learning points: